M-Talha-Zafar/Instagram/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/M-Talha_Zafar/Instagram.git`

-3. Navigate to the project directory: `cd Instagram`
+2. Navigate to the project directory: `cd Instagram`

-4. Install dependencies:
+3. Install dependencies:
    - Frontend: `cd client && npm install`
    - Backend: `cd server && npm install`

-5. Set up the database:
+4. Set up the database:
    - Create a MongoDB database and update the database configuration in the backend's `.env` file.

-6. Start the development servers:
+5. Start the development servers:
    - Frontend: `cd client && npm run dev`
    - Backend: `cd server && npm run server`
    - Dev: `cd server && npm run dev`

-7. Open your browser and navigate to `http://localhost:5173` to access the application.
+6. Open your browser and navigate to `http://localhost:5173` to access the application.

+## Running with Docker

+To run the app using Docker, follow these steps:

+1. Make sure you have Docker installed on your system.

+2. Clone the repository and navigate to the project directory.

+3. Build the Docker images:

+   `docker compose build`

+4. Run docker containers:

+   `docker compose up`

 ## Contributing